 Recipes: Recommended Cookbooks & Magazines & Websites

 Of course, before you go shopping, you might need some good recipes!
-These days, it seems like there are two new vegan cookbooks every time I go to Bookshop Santa Cruz.
+These days, it seems like there are five new vegan cookbooks every time I go to Bookshop Santa Cruz.
 How Cool!
 I really love cooking and I especially love trying new recipes.
 Usually this works out great, although there are certainly a few misses now and again.
-I have loads of cookbooks & resources, but I have a few real favorites:
+I have loads of cookbooks & resources, and these are just a FEW of my favorites.
+It's so hard to chose!

 • Vegan With A Vengence by Isa Chandra Moskowitz: This cookbook is so fantastic!
 It's full of very delicious recipes, easy ingredients & instructions, and new ideas.
 Before being vegan, french toast was my all-time favorite breakfast treat... and I went for many years without it after committing to veganism.
 Imagine my JOY when I found the truly amazing recipe for "fronch toast" in this cookbook... she really throws together some fantastic recipes.
 Plus, this is also just a very fun read.
 It also has vegan versions of many traditional Jewish dishes like kugel, knishes & matzo ball soup - and those can be hard to find.